caleb-bugg/website/content/home/about.md

 # Fall 2025 SAT Math Institute

-The 2025 high school summer mathematics institute has ended.
-I will be conducting a fall 2025 mathematics institute for 11-12th grade students ***preparing for the SAT***.
-See [here](https://satsuite.collegeboard.org/sat/dates-deadlines) for information on fall testing dates.
+I will be conducting a fall 2025 SAT mathematics institute for 11-12th grade students ***preparing for the SAT***.
+See [here](files/J1.pdf) for information on the institute.
+See [here](https://satsuite.collegeboard.org/sat/dates-deadlines) for information on fall SAT testing dates.